 Prostate Cancer: Case Based Discussion – 2020 Annual Meeting

-This course will discuss current clinical scenarios in prostate cancer with an expert panel discussing decision points starting from a patient case but expanding to include audience responses, the panel's opinion, and finally discussing the evidence and guidelines for each situation situation.
-In this 75-minute session there will be three 20 minute cases with 15 minutes for panel questions.
+This activity will discuss current clinical scenarios in prostate cancer with an expert panel discussing decision points starting from a patient case but expanding to include audience responses, the panel's opinion, and finally discussing the evidence and guidelines for each situation.
+In this 75-minute course there will be three 20 minute cases with 15 minutes for panel questions.
 The cases will be favorable intermediate risk SBRT vs. brachytherapy, post-op prostate treatment, and treatment of ultra high risk and oligometastatic patients.

 The activity is designed to meet the interests of radiation oncologists, radiation physicists, and radiation oncology residents.